radoslawjablonski/phonegap-suggestion-entry/README.md

 		}
 	}

-= popupSuggestionQId - id of popup that shows all possible suggestions = shadowBackgroundMode - when disabled, then it won't be dark area in background of suggestion popup = inputEntryTopMargin - minum margin between top of the window and suggestions popup top-corner = useNiceScrollbar - when enabled, then nicescroll library will be used to handling scrolling (looks nicer) = popOnTop - if true, then popup will be shown *ABOVE* text input.
-Otherwise popup will be shown *UNDER* text input = rowEntryCssClass - css class id used for every row with data in suggestion popup = popupHolderCss - css class data defined for popup container, change those values if it is really needed
+*  popupSuggestionQId - id of popup that shows all possible suggestions
+*  shadowBackgroundMode - when disabled, then it won't be dark area in background of suggestion popup
+*  inputEntryTopMargin - minum margin between top of the window and suggestions popup top-corner
+*  useNiceScrollbar - when enabled, then nicescroll library will be used to handling scrolling (looks nicer)
+*  popOnTop - if true, then popup will be shown **above** text input.
+Otherwise popup will be shown **under** text input
+*  rowEntryCssClass - css class id used for every row with data in suggestion popup
+*  popupHolderCss - css class data defined for popup container, change those values if it is really needed

 ## Global configuration

 Configuration is possible via 'defaults' property of 'mobileSuggHelper' object.
 It will work for all plugin instances.
-It should be called *BEFORE* target plugin instance for text-input will be created.
+It should be called **BEFORE** target plugin instance for text-input will be created.

 	$.fn.mobileSuggHelper.defaults.shadowBackgroundMode = false;